 Agralan Leatherjacket Control Nematodes

-Leatherjacket's feed on grass roots from September and through to the following summer.
-They are legless greyish brown larvae of the crane fly (daddy long legs).
-They pupate in the summer and adults emerge in August, sometimes in huge numbers, ready to lay eggs again.
+Leatherjacket's feed on grass roots from September through to the following summer.
+They are legless, greyish brown larvae of the crane fly (daddy long legs).
+They pupate in the summer and adults typically emerge in August, sometimes in huge numbers, ready to lay eggs again.
 The larvae weaken the lawn which can then be pulled up by birds feeding on the larvae.
-Larvae may move from lawn areas to neighbouring flower beds.

 Control with Parasitic nematodes (Steinernema feltiae)

 These microscopic transparent worms feeds and multiply inside the larvae causing death.
 Supplied as an easy-to-mix powder to be diluted with water before use.
-Apply to moist compost/soil using a watering can or sprayer.
+Apply to moist compost/soil when the soil temp is above 12°C using a watering can or sprayer nematode applicator (Aquanemix)

-Use treatments between September and October for effective control.
-A second treatment may be applied the following spring or in mild autumns.
+Use treatments between September and October for effective control or when pest is present.
+A second treatment may be applied the following spring, typically mid April - mid May (at double strength).